BarisCelik7/Notebook-1/README.md

 #     <img src="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0101EN-SkillsNetwork/IDSNlogo.png" width="300" alt="cognitiveclass.ai logo"  />
 # </center>
 #
-# # Writing Your First Python Code

 #
-# Estimated time needed: **25** minutes

 #
 # ## Objectives
 #
-# After completing this lab you will be able to:

 #
-# *   Write basic code in Python
-# *   Work with various types of data in Python
-# *   Convert the data from one type to another
-# *   Use expressions and variables to perform operations

 #

 # <h2>Table of Contents</h2>